reinosofrancisco/reinosofrancisco.github.io/README.md

 ### Web3

 If you have a supported browser with Metamask, It will prompt asking to connect and will show your Wallet Address.
+[Deleted]

 ### npm run deploy
 This will deploy the distributable version of the React app to a branch named Master.